nikolockenvitz/tools/README.md

   This script offers you the possibility to practice your password multiple times.
   The password is hashed (SHA512) with a salt and stored in a file.
   I am not sure how secure this script is in respect of internal memory.

+- toggleTouchscreen.ps1

+  This powershell script toggles the status of the touchscreen (enabling/disabling it).